 Cogeneration Technology Basics

 Cogeneration or CHP (combined heat and power) can be defined as procurement of two forms of energy from one fuel source.
 For example, a generator for sale produces electrical power as the primary energy source and waste heat as the secondary energy source.
 Often times the term “Cogeneration” is used incorrectly.
-Cogeneration does not refer to the operation of two generating sources working in parallel; such as two generators linked together as one unit source of power.
+Cogeneration does not refer to the operation of two generating sources working in parallel; such as two generators linked together as a one-unit source of power.

 Cogeneration is one of the leading technological advancements for achieving fuel efficiency.
-Under the right circumstances power generation systems can achieve 50%-200% gains in efficiency or more over their current setup.
+Under the right circumstances, power generation systems can achieve 50%-200% gains in efficiency or more over their current setup.
 Increasing concern about carbon dioxide emissions makes reduced use of fossil fuels urgent for the future.
 Instead of a complete change in power production technology (solar, wind, hydroelectric) companies are gaining efficiency much more cheaply through cogeneration.

 The primary power source can be any form of prime mover driven power such as, but not limited to, electrical generation systems, blowers, desalinization units, pumps, air compressors or centrifugal (absorption) chillers.
 The thermodynamic heat recovered from the prime mover is usually in the form of steam or hot water.
 The prime mover process transforms into a cogeneration system

 when the heat ejected from the prime mover, which is normally wasted, is recovered and is used in a heat consuming device.
 The primary difference between a gas turbine engine and a reciprocating engine is the way the heat is ejected.

 It is important to note that cogeneration projects should only be considered if there is an ongoing need for using waste heat.
 It is not an economical solution if waste heat is only used for a few months out of the year.
-A cogeneration system that uses waste heat in the winter to heat a space would also need to use that waste heat to during other seasons.
+A cogeneration system that uses waste heat in the winter to heat a space would also need to use that waste heat during other seasons.
 For example, through 7 cogeneration plants, Con Edison distributes 66 billion kilograms of 350 °F steam each year to 100,000 buildings in Manhattan.
 The majority of these buildings are set up for both heat and air condition via steam.
 It would be a waste of money to use steam only to heat the building and then install individual separate air conditioners.
-Smaller cogeneration plants are perfect for hospitals, hotels, industrial plants and university campuses.
+Smaller cogeneration plants are perfect for hospitals, hotels, industrial plants, and university campuses.

 If there is a disparity between electricity and heat use one or the other can be sold in a power purchase agreement.
 For example, if there happens to be a greater demand for heat than electrical power it can be sold directly to a utility company.
-Conversely, in some colder urban areas excess heat production can be sold to a gas company for distribution to residential households.
+Conversely, in some colder urban areas, excess heat production can be sold to a gas company for distribution to residential households.

-Types of Cogeneration Systems
+Types of Cogeneration Plants

-However, for most applications 210 °F is hot enough to meet all needs.
+However, for most applications, 210 °F is hot enough to meet all needs.
 Low-pressure steam is capable of being generated from the jacket water at 250 °F - 260 °F. This temperature (with a properly configured engine) can be generated using a cooling application where steam forms in the engine jackets themselves and then rises due to the difference in density between the water and steam.
 Before considering a cogeneration plant it is best to speak with a professional electrical contractor to determine what jacket water configuration is needed.

 Another method of producing low-pressure steam from the jacket water of the engine is through the pumped circulation of the water via the cooling system.
 Liquid water from the steam drum is pumped through the engines and the jacket water heat is transformed into steam as it enters the steam drum compartment.